filmil/bazel_rules_ghdl/README.md

 * `bazel` installation via [`bazelisk`][aa].
 I recommend downloading `bazelisk` and placing it somewhere in your `$PATH` under the name `bazel`.

-* `docker`: the build uses a [build-in-docker][dd] approach to avoid installing complex dependencies.
-See Notes section below as well.

 Everything else will be downloaded for use the first time you run the build.

 [aa]: https://hdlfactory.com/note/2024/08/24/bazel-installation-via-the-bazelisk-method/